inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 The ``CompareIeee80211RadioErrorModels.anf`` file contains the charts for Received packets (%) vs Number of noise sources, for the different values of noise duration and power.
 The displayed noise duration and power values can be changed with sliders interactively.
 Here are some of the charts:

-At low power and duration, both the packet level and the neural network match the baseline fairly well.
+At low power and duration, both the analytical and the neural network based packet level error models match the baseline symbol level simulation fairly well.
 At high number of noise sources, the analytical model has around 10% difference from the baseline:

+itt rövid zajok kicsi a power igy az analytical se rossz

 .. figure:: media/1_2.png
    :align: center
    :width: 100%

-At higher duration, the neural network gives a better estimation than the analytical.
+At longer duration, the neural network based error model gives a better estimation than the analytical.
 The difference from the baseline gets increasingly larger for the analytical model; at 20 noise sources, the difference is substantial, ~95% vs ~1% (100x difference).
-However, this difference for the neural network is around 50% at most in the whole range (2x difference):
+However, this difference for the neural network is less than 50% at most in the whole range (2x difference):

+miért van ez? -> ha a packet levelben sok noise van es idoben osszeernek akkor tobb lesz a power -> ? we dont know

 .. figure:: media/1_8.png
    :align: center